Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 2 Juli 2025 10.54.47 UTC
+- WIB: Rabu, 2 Juli 2025 11.37.53 UTC
-- WITA: Rabu, 2 Juli 2025 11.54.47 UTC
+- WITA: Rabu, 2 Juli 2025 12.37.53 UTC
-- WIT: Rabu, 2 Juli 2025 12.54.47 UTC
+- WIT: Rabu, 2 Juli 2025 13.37.53 UTC

 Kutipan Inspiratif:
-"Love is not only made for lovers.
-It is also made 4 true friends.
-A true friend can love more than a lover."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: friendship
+Kategori: success